Labels

 Label Ranking

 Ranking can be added to labels to control which label will be shown when more than one label occupies the same space.
 The label with the highest rank will be shown.
 If labels do not overlap, ranking will have no effect.
-Rank values can range from 0 to 4 as defined in TCollisionRankingTier.
+Rank values are low

 The code below adds labels where a user clicks on the map.
 The label rank is cycled with each click.
 If the user clicks and adds multiple labels in the same location, the label with the highest rank is shown and lower ranking labels are hidden.